Raymond B. Allen

-Raymond B. Allen (1902–1986) was an American educator.
-He served as the president of the University of Washington in Seattle, Washington, from 1946 to 1951, and as the first chancellor of the University of California, Los Angeles from 1951 to 1959.
+Raymond Bernard Allen (August 7, 1902 – March 15, 1986) was an American educator.
+He served as the 21st president of the University of Washington from 1946 to 1951 and as the first chancellor of the University of California, Los Angeles from 1951 to 1959.

 Biography

 Early life

 Raymond Bernard Allen was born on August 7, 1902, in Cathay, North Dakota.
-He attended the University of Minnesota, where he received a PhD and MD.
+He attended the University of Minnesota, where he received an MD in 1928.
+He returned to the University of Minnesota in 1930 for his PhD.

 Career

 He started his career as a general practitioner in Minot, North Dakota.

-He served as dean of the University of Illinois College of Medicine, dean of the Wayne State University School of Medicine and associate dean for graduate studies at the Columbia University College of Physicians and Surgeons.
+Initially specializing in urology, Allen entered hospital administration after earning his PhD.
+In 1933, he became Director of Graduate Studies at the Columbia University College of Physicians and Surgeons.
+At the same time, he worked as the associate director of New York Post-Graduate Medical School.
+He later served as dean of the University of Illinois College of Medicine, dean of the Wayne State University School of Medicine and associate dean for graduate studies at the Columbia University College of Physicians and Surgeons.

-He served as president of the University of Washington from 1946 to 1951.
+He served as president of the University of Washington (UW) from 1946 to 1951.
 He dismissed three Communist professors, arguing that "a Communist is incompetent to teach the truth."
-However, he refused to give a list of texts taught at UW to the House Un-American Activities Committee.
+However, he refused to give a list of texts taught at UW to the House Un-American Activities Committee and allowed leftist writer Malcolm Cowley to speak at the university.
+As president, Allen oversaw the early years of the University of Washington School of Medicine, which opened the same year Allen took office.
+While living in Seattle, Allen was a board member for the Institute of Pacific Relations.

+In addition to his work for university hospitals, Allen dedicated time to public service.
+In 1945, he volunteered for the National Commission for Mental Hygiene, and later served on the Hoover Commission.
 Allen briefly served as chair of the newly created Armed Forces Medical Policy Council in 1949.
 He was director of the Psychological Strategy Board in 1952.

 When UCLA was granted co-equal status with UC Berkeley in 1951, its presiding officer was granted the title of chancellor.
 Allen was tapped as the newly autonomous UCLA's first chancellor, a post he held until 1959.
 He was recommended for the job by Robert Gordon Sproul, who served as president of the University of California, serving from 1930 to 1958.
 During his tenure, the UCLA Medical Center was built and the Schools of Medicine, Dentistry, and Nursing were developed, as well as the Neuropsychiatric Institute.
 He resigned after a three-year investigation led to the revelation of corruption between football players and the Pacific Coast Conference.

-He also served as director of research and population dynamics for the Pan American Health Organization.
+After leaving UCLA, Allen served as director of research and population dynamics for the Pan American Health Organization, as Indonesia director of the International Cooperation Administration, and as a member of the World Health Organization.
 He was a Fellow of the Mayo Foundation.